Potato-git13/kosmos/README.md

 ## A Simple Linux Shell Written in C

 This is a simple shell made for fun.
 It is written in the C programming language and is following the gnu17 standard.
 Use it to interact with your Linux system.
 It is configured with a resource file at ```~/.kosmosrc```.
 The shell supports basic autocompletion of filenames.
-Any program can be run in it + some built-in functions.
+Any program can be run in it, including some built-in functions.

 # Installing